Rainbow Scars: From Area to Volume Law: Abstract

 \section{Abstract}

 Quantum many-body scars~(QMBS) constitute a new quantum dynamical regime in which rare ``scarred" eigenstates mediate weak ergodicity breaking.
 One open question is to understand the most general setting in which these states arise.
 In this work, we develop a generic construction that embeds a new class of QMBS, rainbow scars, into the spectrum of an \textit{arbitrary} Hamiltonian.
 Unlike other examples of QMBS, rainbow scars display extensive bipartite entanglement entropy while retaining a simple entanglement structure.
 Specifically, the entanglement scaling is volume-law for a random bipartition, while scaling for a fine-tuned bipartition is sub-extensive.
 When internal symmetries are present, the construction leads to multiple, and even towers of rainbow scars revealed through distinctive non-thermal dynamics.
+Remarkably, certain symmetries can lead rainbow scars to arise in translation-invariant models.
 To this end, we provide an experimental road map for realizing rainbow scar states in a Rydberg-atom quantum simulator, leading to coherent oscillations distinct from the strictly sub-volume-law QMBS previously realized in the same system.

 Statistical mechanics relies on relaxation towards the maximally entropic state in thermal equilibrium.
 This process, however, is at odds with the fact that the entropy of a many-body system prepared in a pure state must remain identically zero under unitary dynamics.
 The emergence of statistical mechanics in such systems, known as quantum thermalization, proceeds by the relaxation of local sub-regions to a thermal state via the exchange of quantum correlations with the remainder of the system.
-This mechanism, whereby a pure state can become locally indistinguishable from a thermal state, follows from the eigenstate thermalization hypothesis~(ETH)~\cite{ETH1, ETH2, ETH3, ETH4}.
+This mechanism, whereby a pure state becomes locally indistinguishable from a thermal state, follows from the eigenstate thermalization hypothesis~(ETH)~\cite{ETH1, ETH2, ETH3, ETH4}.
 The ETH postulates a correspondence between the local reduced density matrix of a finite-energy-density eigenstate and the Gibbs ensemble.